-Buildings in Ireland have traditionally been low-rise, with building heights in urban areas generally no more than four to six storys.
-In more central urban areas of our larger cities, buildings often run between six and eight stories, with limited exceptions above this.
-Taller buildings in the Irish context are likely to fall into the 15 to 30-story range, which is the range considered in Linesight’s report.
+Buildings in Ireland have traditionally been low-rise, with building heights in urban areas generally no more than four to six storeys.
+In more central urban areas of our larger cities, buildings often run between six and eight storeys, with limited exceptions above this.
+Taller buildings in the Irish context are likely to fall into the 15 to 30-storey range, which is the range considered in Linesight’s report.

 The fundamentals for commercial success with tall buildings are consistent with those of most developments – maximising area, minimising cost, and completion and delivery in as short a construction programme as possible, whilst enhancing architectural expression.
 The overall mass and consequent additional cost of the main structural elements rises incrementally as the height increases.
 For this Building Taller report, Linesight has drawn upon its considerable experience with tall buildings, as well as benchmarking data from a sample of 500,000sq.m. of commercial project experience and 15,000 residential units.